 Like most of Australia's mammals, the Tasmanian mammal fauna comprises many marsupials, or pouched mammals.
 Marsupials are remarkable for their method of reproduction; they produce fingernail-sized young that complete their development in their mother's pouch.

-For further information, the Department of Primary Industries, Parks, Water and Environment (DPIPWE) has a complete list of Tasmania's land mammals.
+For further information, the Department of Natural Resources and Environment Tasmania (NRE Tas) has a complete list of Tasmania's land mammals.